Comandra Rust - Cronartium comandrae

 Sweetfern leaf with uredinia is on the right (yellowish round areas) and leaf with telia on the left (brown hair-like structures).
 Uredinia form in early summer and telia form in last summer/fall.

-Sweet gale, Myrica gale, is another alternate host.
+Sweet gale, Myrica gale, is another alternate host for this rust.

 Sweet gale leaf with telia.
 Yellow droplets are exudates from the leaf and not associated with the rust.